ioanatatu/portfolio-aws-backend/README.md

 #

-Go to frontend repo: https://github.com/ioanatatu/portfolio-client
+See also frontend repo: https://github.com/ioanatatu/portfolio-client